 Recently in The Guardian’s Lifestyle section I stumbled across a feature on the already viral attempt of Australian comedy duo Bondi Hipsters to fight the over-sexualisation of women.
 They have copied the recent GQ magazine photo-shoot featuring Victoria Secret’s angel Miranda Kerr, but replaced the model with Dom Nader, one of the guys from the duo.

-The reason behind the ridiculous photo-shoot, explained by the Bondi Hipsters before Huffington Post was quite simply put: “the over-sexualisation of the female body in the high-fashion world.
+The reason behind the ridiculous photo-shoot, explained by the Bondi Hipsters for the Huffington Post was quite simply put: “…the over-sexualisation of the female body in the high-fashion world.
 For some reason, as soon as you put a man in there … it’s an entirely different thing that we aren’t used to seeing”